-This software was developed with the objective of creating high quality SNP matrices for sequences from closelyrelated pathogens, e.g., different samples of Salmonella enteriditis from an outbreak investigation.
+This software was developed with the objective of creating high quality SNP matrices for sequences from closely-related pathogens, e.g., different samples of Salmonella enteriditis from an outbreak investigation.
 The focus on closely related sequences means that this code is not suited for the analysis of relatively distantly related organisms, where there is not a single reference sequence appropriate for all the organisms for which an analysis is desired.

-The CFSAN SNP Pipeline is written in a combination of bash and python.
-The code (including the bash scripts) is designed to be straighforward to install.
-Scripts are provided to run the Python code from the command line.
+The CFSAN SNP Pipeline is written in Python with some embedded bash snippets.
+The code is designed to be straightforward to install and run from the command line.
 A configuration file supports customizing the behavior of the pipeline.
 In situations where additional customization is desired, the code is not highly complex and should be easy to modify as necessary.